Lanchon/REPIT/README.md

 - `same`: do not alter the size of this partition.
 - `min`: make this unused partition a minimum yet formattable size (typically 8 MiB, but device-dependent).
 - `max`: make this partition as big as possible (at most one partition per 'heap' can have its size set to 'max').
-- `<size>`: fractional number expressing the desired partition size (typically in GiB, but device-dependent). this value gets rounded to the nearest acceptable discreet value. the size granularity is device-dependent, but typically set to match the device-dependent alignment size, which typically is 1 or 4 MiB.
+- `<size>(G|M)`: fractional number followed by a size unit expressing the desired partition size. the unit is either `G` for GiB or `M` for MiB. this value gets rounded to the nearest acceptable discreet value. the size granularity is device-dependent, but typically set to match the device-dependent partition alignment (which typically is 1 or 4 MiB).

 ##### Partition Types
 - `ext4` and `vfat`: these partitions have full move, resize and wipe support.